UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: life

-      The number of seconds until the object ends, assumes 50fps.
+      The number of frames until the object ends, assumes one frame is 1/50 second (read-only).
-      (when added with an add object actuator), (read-only).

       :type: float